bomonike/bomonike.github.io/aws-onboarding.md

     ![aws-iam-1password-291x259-19343](https://user-images.githubusercontent.com/300046/38160291-93acae16-3478-11e8-80ac-7d5ae3bbd5c4.jpg)

     ### STS Regions

-14. Scroll down to "Security Token Service Regions" and deactivate regions your organization will never use.
+1. Keep thieves from using regions you don't usually use and thus won't notice.
+Scroll down to "Security Token Service Regions" and deactivate regions you are not using.

     PROTIP: The region is where most of your users are located.
     New services are usually restricted to one region, such as N. Virginia or N. California where AWS does development work.